 Now it’s time to thicken the sauce.
 You have two options here: Xanthan Gum or an egg yolk.

 Xanthan gum is really simple.
 You just sprinkle it in to the pot and whisk it as it comes to a boil until it thickens to your liking.
+Make sure to sprinkle it before it comes to a boil, or it could clump.

 The texture of the sauce thickened with xanthan gum is similar to one thickened with cornstarch.
 It’s a little more gel-like than one thickened with flour.